njatkinson/shitty_tools/shitty_tools/key_value/README.md

 KeyError will be thrown.
 Writes to tiered storage will begin writing at the tail of the storage backend list and iterate towards the front of the list.

+**Note:** Updating a value can be prone to race conditions in a threaded environment.
+If a key-value pair already exists and one thread attempts to read it at the same time that another thread is updating the value, the reading thread may retrieve a "stale" value.

+#### Threaded Serial Access

+**Incomplete.
+Work in progress.**

+Offers `ThreadedSerialAccessDict` for ensuring that only one thread reads or writes to the dict at any given time.

+At instantiation, it accepts a list of key-value store instances.

+Attempts to read and write create operation objects that are placed into a queue.
+A single daemon thread (started at instantiation) reads the queue, performs operations and places results into per-calling-thread response queues.

+**Notes:**
+* Currently, write and delete operations are non-blocking.
+If you've queued up several large or slow write operations and you want to ensure that they complete before the application exit, call the `.join()` method of the `operation_queue` attribute of the dict.
+* Currently, there is no error handling.
+If you try to access an a key that doesn't exist (KeyError) or the underlying dictionary throws a write error, the `TheadedSerialAccessDict` will be broken.

 ## Example